-The Cross-Agency Hygiene Package Implementation Working Group provided a guidance document, Implementation of Commission Regulation (EC) No 2073/2005 on microbiological criteria for foodstuffs in low-throughput premises, which includes guidance on the reduced sampling frequencies to be applied in low-throughput slaughterhouses and small meat manufacturing premises.
-To determine if reduced sampling applies, a risk analysis is carried out, the result of which is then combined with the premises' overall throughput to indicate the minimum sampling requirement.
+The Cross-Agency Hygiene Package Implementation Working Group provided a guidance document, Implementation of Commission Regulation (EC) No 2073/2005 on microbiological criteria for foodstuffs in low throughput premises, which includes guidance on the reduced sampling frequencies to be applied in low-throughput slaughterhouses and small meat manufacturing premises.
+In order to determine whether reduced sampling applies, a risk analysis is carried out, the result of which is then combined with the premises' overall throughput to indicate the minimum sampling requirement.
 Following assessment of risk and throughput, there are three main categories of sampling frequency which may be applied: